IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ```
 You can verify the transaction by checking the product and seller registry.

 To create a product listing for the above product, submit `StartBidding` transaction.
+Again, select `Submit Transaction` button and then select `Start Bidding` transaction from the dropdown.
 ```
 {
   "$class": "org.acme.product.auction.StartBidding",